sanette/rename_by_content/README.md

 ## Requirements

-* A linux machine with several opensource utilities:
+* A linux machine with several opensource utilities (should work on a mac too, in principle):

   - exiftool (extract files metadata)
   - tesseract (great OCR program).
 Use version 4 for best results (there is a ppa for ubuntu, see [here](https://github.com/tesseract-ocr/tesseract/wiki))